tbhb/typing-graph/docs/roadmap.md

 - Collecting all metadata annotations in a type hierarchy
 - Finding the first occurrence of a specific type pattern
 - Transforming types bottom-up (post-order) or top-down (pre-order)
-- Early termination when a target is found
+- Early termination when the traversal finds a target

 ### Visitor pattern